muldjord/leddy/README.md

 * Added 'gallery' scene type
 * Now uses EasyGifReader (MIT License) by Viktor Chlumsky which in turn uses gif_lib
 * Fixed config framerate to be a framerate rather than a frametime
+* Now uses MATRIX::WIDTH and MATRIX::HEIGHT constexpr for all matrix dimension manipulations

 #### Version 1.0.0 (Unreleased):
 * First code upload to the public